 If you find yourself struggling to get rid of nasty shadows in your photographs it could be high time you tried out high key lighting instead.

-This essential guide will walk you through the setup, camera tricks and adding a little editing magic.
+This essential high key photography guide will walk you through the setup, camera tricks and adding a little editing magic.

-If you’ve had a chance to read the low key guide, you should have a fair idea what to expect from it’s opposite.
+If you’ve had a chance to read the low key guide, then you should have a fair idea of what to expect from its opposite.

 But just in case you haven’t let’s start from the beginning.